DeepLabCut/DeepLabCut/README.md

  **(6) Training the deep neural network:**

-The folder pose-tensorflow contains an earlier, minimal yet sufficient for our purposes variant of [DeeperCut](https://github.com/eldar/pose-tensorflow), which we tested for **TensorFlow 1.0 to 1.4**.
+The folder pose-tensorflow contains an earlier, minimal yet sufficient for our purposes variant of [DeeperCut](https://github.com/eldar/pose-tensorflow), which we tested for **TensorFlow 1.0** (which we recommend).
+All features other than simultanous evaluation for multiple snapshots (`Step1_EvaluateModelonDataset.py`) work for **TensorFlow** versions up to **1.4**.
+This script also works for single snapshots, see [Issue 8](https://github.com/AlexEMG/DeepLabCut/issues/8) for details.
 Before training a model for the first time you need to download the weights for the [ResNet pretrained on ImageNet from tensorflow.org](https://github.com/tensorflow/models/tree/master/official/resnet) (~200MB).
 To do that:

      $ cd pose-tensorflow/models/pretrained
      $ ./download.sh